kfjahnke/envutil/README.md

 lux does just that for it's 'spherical filter', so that the image pyramids used internally can be created with geometrically correct down-scaling. envutil does not use mip-mapping or other pyramid-like code itself (even though OIIO's texture system code does so), so this is merely a technical hint.
+If you use b-spline interpolation with full-spherical source images, a specialized prefilter function is used which is correctly set up to handle both dimensions as periodic signals, producing artifact-free evaluation near the poles.

-As an alternative to the antialiasing and interpolation provided by OIIO, envutil offers processing with bilinear interpolation and it's own antialiasing filter, using a method which I call 'twining'.
+As an alternative to the antialiasing and interpolation provided by OIIO, envutil offers processing with b-spline interpolation and it's own antialiasing filter, using a method which I call 'twining'.
 Both for OIIO-based lookup and for twining, the beginning of the pixel pipeline receives not just one 3D directional 'ray' coordinate pointing 'into' the environment, but three: the second and third ray are calculated